yeungda/tourist/README.markdown

 # Journey Man

 # What?
 Journey Man is an experiment.
 It is trying to prove whether journeys can be used to help solve some of the issues we have in scaling testing suites.

+# Usage
+Start the application we are going to test cd apps/cms script/rails s

+## Calculate the plan
+  ruby test.rb plan
+## Execute the plan
+  ruby test.rb execute
+## Print the Observations
+  ruby test.rb print
+## Validate the observations
+  ruby test.rb validate

+# What is interesting about this?
 Here is some speculation about why this might be interesting

 ## Intention